CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 and as part of the _genomes/zebrafish.tar_ object.

 ### B. Downloading to Puhti
 Next we download the same data to Puhti.
-After connecting to _puhti.csc.fi_, I go to the scratch directory of the project 2001659 and load the _allas_ module:
+After connecting to _puhti.csc.fi_, we go to the scratch directory of the project 2001659 and load the _allas_ module:
 ```text
 cd /scratch/project_2001659